pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## share shared (d) (reg)
 * He shared with me a list of questions from the exam.
-* He should have shared the information with you already
+* He should have shared the information with you already.
+* I shared it with my colleagues.

 ## shave shaved  (d) (reg)
 * When I am working from home, I only shave once a week!

 ## decay decayed (d) (reg)
 * The bodies were rotted and decayed.